Gran Destino Tower vs. Contemporary Resort

 Accessing Hollywood Studios and Animal Kingdom from Contemporary Resort requires taking buses, but we’ve found the bus service to be reasonably efficient.
 At the very least, it’s not making multiple stops.

-By contrast, the bus service at Coronado Springs has been downright abysmal since Gran Destino opened.
+By contrast, the bus service at Coronado Springs has been hit or miss since Gran Destino opened.
 In addition to there being multiple stops around Coronado Springs, it seems that Walt Disney World did not increase the frequency of buses once the tower opened to account for all of the added guests.

 Pools: Gran Destino (With An Asterisk) – This is a tough one.
 Technically, it’s “Gran Destino Tower at Disney’s Coronado Springs Resort.”
 That at is the operative word here, and it means guests of Gran Destino can use the Dig Site Pool.
 That’s imperative to Gran Destino having any shot here, since it otherwise doesn’t have a pool.

-Nevertheless, an easy win for Gran Destino Tower, despite it being technically pool-less.
+An easy win for Gran Destino, despite the tower being technically pool-less.

 Cost: Gran Destino – Another easy one.
 Before discount, Value Season nightly room rates at Gran Destino Tower are ~$275 and Regular Season is just over $309 per night.
 These are for a regular room with a standard view.
 On top of that, there tend to be pretty good deals, especially outside of convention and special events season.

 Verdict: It Depends – For us, it’s Gran Destino without hesitation.
 We love the vibe, sophisticated style, more laid back and adult atmosphere.
 We’re also huge fans of the dining scene at Gran Destino, which offers exceptional value for money since it caters to conventioneers and cannot coast on its longstanding reputation.
 The superior pool and everything else is just icing.
-The biggest drawbacks for us are the lack of balconies and inefficient transportation, but we tend not to take midday breaks and use Uber/Lyft at peak travel times.
+The biggest drawbacks for us are the lack of balconies and inefficient transportation, but we tend not to take midday breaks when staying at Coronado Springs, and avoid booking it at all during peak season.

 However, we recognize that not everyone is us, and that’s okay.
 If we were Walt Disney World first-timers or taking small children on a rite-of-passage trip focused around Magic Kingdom, all of this category-by-category analysis would go out the window.
 Contemporary Resort would be the hands-down winner solely based on its proximity to Magic Kingdom.
 Even taking into account the significantly higher price and other on-paper weaknesses, we’d book the Contemporary.
 Location is the first three rules of real estate, and being a stone’s throw from Magic Kingdom makes it easy to overlook a lot.

-Heck, even as adults who like to think of ourselves as rational and objective, the location of Contemporary has a strong pull.
+Even as Walt Disney World regulars who like to think of ourselves as rational and objective, the location of Contemporary has a strong pull.
 We’re able to resist the temptation when we see the price, but there’s certainly something to be said for power walking to the park in the morning ~15 minutes after waking up.
-Ditto being able to bypass long waits at the bus stop with that same short walk at the end of the night, quickly crashing when we’re tired rather than dealing with a frustrating, lengthy, and unpredictable commute.
+Ditto being able to bypass long waits at the bus stop with that same short walk at the end of the night, quickly being able to leave the park during a midday meltdown rather than dealing with a frustrating, lengthy, and unpredictable commute.
+Then there’s watching the fireworks from the hotel with our daughter or seeing the look in her eyes as the monorail whizzes through the middle of the hotel.
+It’s hard to put a price on all of that, hence the “it depends” verdict.

 Ultimately, this comparison ends up coming down to two things: price and location/transportation.
 If these two resorts cost the same amount or close to it, we’d almost certainly choose Disney’s Contemporary Resort.
-It’s hard to put a price on a balcony with a view of Bay Lake or Cinderella Castle, but “less than $400 per night” (commonly the cost differential between the two hotels) would probably be it for us.
+Although it is difficult to ascribe a value on a balcony with a view of Bay Lake or Cinderella Castle, but “less than $400 per night” (commonly the cost differential between the two hotels) would probably be it for us.

 However, the other big difference comes with the location.
 Gran Destino Tower is out in no man’s land, not really in any resort ‘district’ and requiring bus transportation to access every theme park at Walt Disney World.
 It’s also hard to put a price on efficient monorail transportation and being able to walk to Magic Kingdom, but it becomes slightly easier once you’ve dealt with a few headaches of the bus system at the other resorts.
 In that case, the premium pricing of Contemporary becomes easier to justify, especially if you’re not on a tight budget or money is no object.
 If you don’t cringe at the cost differential, Contemporary is the easy pick here.